Pathos0925/Scrutinized-Report-List/README.md

 # Scrutinized-Report-List
 For the Scrutinized game.
 A list of who is guilty and who is innocent taken from the game.
-Search by name.
+Use "Report List.txt" above and Ctrl + F to search by name.